 Italy: Colosseum, the Canals of Venice, History, Amalfi Coast and the La Dolce Vita lifestyle.

-France: Eiffel Tower, French Riviera, Champagne, Cannes, Monte Carlo and cheese and wine!
+France: Eiffel Tower, French Riviera, Champagne, Cannes, Paris and cheese and wine!

 The Final Verdict: At the end of the day travel comes down to taste and interest.
 France is more refined while Italy is raw.
 It’s easier to travel in France, but easier is not always better.
 The numbers show that France is a more popular destination than Italy, but I believe that Italy steals more hearts than France.
 Italy has more UNESCO World Heritage Sites than France (49 vs 38), which means that you will be able to tick off more “bucket list” experiences in Italy than what you would in France.
 However France has the undeniable allure of one the most visited cities in the world, Paris.
 The cobble streets, corner cafes, Eiffel Tower and Seine River all adds to the romance and charm of Paris.
 Paris is always a good idea, but all roads lead to Rome….